Harris County Toll Road Authority: Fairmont Parkway East managed lanes

-Hempstead Highway/US 290 Managed Lanes
+Hempstead Highway/US 290 managed lanes

-The planned project will add four tolled lanes along the Hempstead Highway corridor between I-610 and the future Grand Parkway (SH 99) northwest segment.
-The project is one component of the complete US 290 corridor upgrade by TxDOT, which also includes added capacity to US 290, a new HOV system parallel to the Hempstead Highway, and a possible commuter rail line in conjunction with METRO.
+The planned project would have added four tolled lanes along the Hempstead Highway corridor between I-610 and the future Grand Parkway (SH 99) northwest segment.
+The project was one component of the complete US 290 corridor upgrade by TxDOT, which also included added capacity to US 290, a new HOV system parallel to the Hempstead Highway, and a possible commuter rail line in conjunction with METRO.
 However, in April 2012, it was announced by HCTRA that the primacy of the Hempstead Tollway was handed off to TxDOT.
 Construction of the tollway by TxDOT is not anticipated for several years.

-SH 242/I-45 Flyover Ramps (2015)
+SH 242/I-45 flyover ramps (2015)

 Although both of them are located within Montgomery County and were at the time owned and operated by Montgomery County Toll Road Authority (MCTRA), HCTRA formerly collected tolls for MCTRA for two flyover ramps: one from northbound I-45 to SH 242 westbound and the other from westbound SH 242 to I-45 southbound near The Woodlands.
 Both flyover ramps were completed on May 11, 2015, and were tolled between July 6, 2015, and May 28, 2019.
 Both ramps solely utilized electronic toll collection, and required drivers to own an EZ TAG, TollTag or TxTag transponder.
 After a unanimous vote by the Montgomery County Commissioners Court on May 28, 2019, the tolls were lifted, and ownership and maintenance of both flyover ramps were transferred to the Texas Department of Transportation (TxDOT).
 As a result, HCTRA stopped collecting tolls on the flyover ramps.

-SH 288 Managed Lanes
+SH 288 managed lanes

 To help alleviate congestion on SH 288, HCTRA had planned to construct toll lanes in the median of the existing freeway.
 The route would begin at I-69/US 59 just south of Midtown and terminate at the intersection of the proposed Grand Parkway (SH 99) for a total length of 26 miles (41.8 km).
 HCTRA would have maintain its segment north of Clear Creek at the Brazoria County Line.
 Shortly before construction began in November 2016, TxDOT's Toll Operations Division took control of the project from HCTRA.